scraping-in-go/pg-gateway/README.md

 is the equivalent of `DELETE FROM entities WHERE id=12`

+### Understanding the response
+An HTTP 200 OK is returned if everything went as expected.

+Bad request is used if the request cannot be processed.

+Internal Server Error is used for unexpected errors on the server-side.

+Results for GET operations will always be contained in a JSON array: `[]` (even if expect to return one row).

 ## Client

 See the /client directory for the client.
 Examples of usage can be found in /examples.